 Oil is essential for a lawn mover to function properly.
 In order to keep your oil in good shape, you must change it.
 Many people wonder if there is a special type of oil made specifically for lawn mowers or can you use car oil in a lawn mower?

-Although it may not be the most fun task, oil maintenance should be performed regularly.
-In the long run this will save you money and avoid a malfunction in your lawn mower.
+In the long run regular oil changes will save you money and avoid a malfunction in your lawn mower.
 Likewise, changing the oil in your lawn mower is not a difficult task if you know what to do.

 Step one in making sure that your oil is doing the most for your lawn mower is making sure that you have the correct type of oil.